 Seeing Christmas lights is a fantastic experience no matter where you happen to be during the holiday season.
 That said, it’s best when done in a cold environment with a cup of hot cocoa, meaning Wisconsin is one of the very best places to view a holiday lights show.
 Fortunately, the state has plenty of amazing displays to choose from.

 Some of the best holiday lights displays in Wisconsin include Making Spirits Bright in Sheboygan and Celebration of Lights in Oshkosh.
-That said, we have a lot more favorites that are well worth looking into.
-All of them are listed in our Wisconsin holiday lights article.
+We have a lot more favorites that are well worth looking into: Wisconsin holiday lights article.

 Brave Winter Zipline Tours